-11 Over the last decade, the EU's working-age population dropped from €269 million in 2012 to €264 million in 2021.
+16 Over the last decade, the EU's working-age population dropped from €269 million in 2012 to €264 million in 2021.
 In 2022, the number of employed people aged 20-64 years in the EU totalled 193,5 million.
 The EU working age population is expected to shrink over the next years and decades, with the loss of an additional 35 million persons by 2050.

-- 1. Allow those who turn 61 and are eligible for a reduced pension to transition from employment to retirement gradually until they reach retirement age by taking an increasing portion of the pension they are eligible for each year after that while gradually reducing their working hours. - 2.
-Allow those who retire early from full-time employment, to work part-time, even if they are eligible to a pension before retirement age and have actually taken it.
+Allow those who turn 61 and are eligible for a reduced pension to transition from employment to retirement gradually until they reach retirement age by taking an increasing portion of the pension, they are eligible for each year after that while gradually reducing their working hours.

+This proposal was not taken up, but a similar provision was further improved which is worth noting.
+It refers to delayed retirement, whereby, those who do so by a year, will be receiving a 6.5% (previously 5%) pension top-up, rising to 29% (6% higher than previous rate) if retirement is postponed by four years.

+2. Allow those who retire early from full-time employment, to work part-time, even if they are eligible to a pension before retirement age and have actually taken it.
 Currently these people are prohibited from working in any capacity until they attain the statutory retirement age.
-The current system also makes it impossible for younger retirees to earn a genuine second income to supplement their pension. - 3.
-Exempt all statutory pensions from taxation.
+The current system also makes it impossible for younger retirees to earn a genuine second income to supplement their pension.

+3. Exempt all statutory pensions from taxation.
 Fiscal incentives were established in Budget 2022 and sustained in Budget 2023, offering a tax-exempt pensionable income over the following five years at an incremental rate of 20% per year to encourage people above retirement age to remain in the labour market or return to it.
+Although this is commendable, a quicker switch to tax-exempt pensions would have a more pronounced effect on encouraging employment after retirement.

+60% of income of pensioners who continue working will be untaxed (up by 20% since Budget 2023).
+Furthermore, in Budget 2024 it was also announced that widows and widowers under 61 will be exempt from tax and will receive full pension in line with what their deceased spouse would have been entitled to.
+The 20% budgetary incremental rate remained the same.

-Although this is commendable, a quicker switch to tax-exempt pensions would have a more pronounced effect on encouraging employment after retirement. - 4.
-The sufficiency of pensions is becoming a thorny issue.
-Since salaries have been rising for many years while the cap on pensionable income has remained unchanged, it is high time to update the cap on pensionable income. - 5.
-To encourage the uptake of supplementary pensions, particularly by younger employees, the government should move forward with the implementation of an auto-enrolment with opt-out mechanism for employees.
+4. The sufficiency of pensions is becoming a thorny issue.
+Since salaries have been rising for many years while the cap on pensionable income has remained unchanged, it is high time to update the cap on pensionable income17.

+5. To encourage the uptake of supplementary pensions, particularly by younger employees, the government should move forward with the implementation of an auto-enrolment with opt-out mechanism for employees.
 Employer contributions to such plans would be entirely voluntary, and those who opt to contribute should be granted attractive tax incentives (better than the current).

+17 The capping remained untouched, but Government increased pensions by €780 over the whole year.
+The amount includes the €12.81 COLA payment.
+Those receiving a pension since 2009 started receiving a top-up of up to €1 per week.
+Moreover, people born before 1962 started receiving increases calculated on rises in salaries, addressing a previous anomaly.

+This was mentioned in the last Budget.
+Third pillar pensions will eventually become opt-out, instead of opt-in.
+Government committed to introduce automatic enrolment in private pensions, however, so far, it fell short to walk the talk.